 Women’s Rights National Park

 A collection of buildings from the Seneca Falls Convention have been declared a National Park to honor the history that was made there.
 Visitors can walk along Elizabeth Cady Stanton Park, looking out over the Cayuga-Seneca Canal.
+From the park you can see the back of the National Women’s Hall of Fame.
 Across the street, the Declaration of Sentiments lives on, etched into metal on the walls of the national park.
-Don’t forget to step inside Wesleyan Chapel, where roughly 300 women attended the convention over 170 years ago.
-Lastly, Elizabeth Cady Stanton’s House still stands today and during normal operating procedures, visitors can take a tour inside.
+Then there is Wesleyan Chapel, where roughly 300 women attended the convention over 170 years ago.
+And don’t forget to take a photo with the historical sign on the street corner!

 Women’s History Sites in Auburn

 Established in 2018, the Equal Rights Heritage Center in Auburn is a celebration of all the heroes who have fought and continue to fight for equality throughout our history.
 Not just for women’s rights, but for Blacks, LGBTQ, and other minorities.
 The building honors the people, the locations, and the events across New York.